BigRedT/cnote-cli/README.md

 - Make sure to run `source ~/.bashrc` or `source ~/.zshrc` to apply the changes.

+- Test the installation by running `cnote` which should print a welcome message.

 ## Usage

 All paths are relative to your `CNOTE_DIR` directory.